BlaineDev/431-2020/classes/postclass/README.md

 - Your **class participation grade** is determined in large part by your completion of Minute Papers.
 Your Minute Paper grade is available [in the grades roster](http://bit.ly/431-2020-grades).
     - Your class participation grade cannot be lower than your Minute Paper grade.
 Dr. Love won't make final decisions about class participation adjustments until all other grades are complete.
     - Dr. Love can add up to 15 points for completed bonus activities, helpful Piazza comments/answers/questions, helpful in-class participation and TA feedback.
 Most students will gain between 0 and 5 points.
-        - As of 4:15 PM on 2020-12-15, 67 of the 70 had completed the evaluation at https://webapps.case.edu/courseevals/.
-I hope the last 3 of you get this done now.
+        - As of 4:15 PM on 2020-12-15, 67 of 70 students had completed the evaluation at https://webapps.case.edu/courseevals/.
+If you're one of the 3 holdouts, please do it.
 - Your **labs grade** is available now [in the grades roster](http://bit.ly/431-2020-grades).
 This includes your grade (and TA feedback) on Lab 8.
     - Dr. Love is now reviewing the regrade requests.
 You will receive an email if your regrade request resulted in any changes to your labs grade.
 - Your **projects grade**.
 You should know your grade on Project A already.
 Information regarding Project B is available below.